 A pressure temperature relief valve (PTRV) must be installed at the hot water outlet of the batch heater in case temperatures or pressures become excessive.
 You will find one of these valves installed on every conventional hot water tank too.
 It is a safety measure required by code.
 This valve only operates in an emergency, and is often replaced if it opens.

 Batch heaters are most appropriate for two to four person households (30 to 40 gallon (110-150 l) daily hot water requirement) in climates where freezing is infrequent.
 Their size is generally limited because the tank is built into the collector.

 Multiple collectors can be installed in series for larger capacities.
 The outlet of the first collector becomes the inlet of the second in order to deliver higher temperatures.
 Before you put too many on your roof, consider that a 40 gallon (150 l) batch heater will weigh approximately 500 pounds (225 kg).

-Some batch heaters have survived the coldest of winters with freeze-free performance because the large mass of the tank is quite freeze tolerant.
+Some batch heaters have survived the coldest of winters with freeze-free performance because the large mass of the water tank is quite freeze tolerant.
 But plumbing lines to and from the tank are very vulnerable.
 You can make it work with a special selective surface on the tank, a well-insulated, double glazed collector, a whole lot of well-sealed pipe insulation (try R-30 or better), heat tape on the pipe, and good karma.

-Are you arrogant enough to tempt Mother Nature to turn your heater into a frozen fountain?
+Are you arrogant enough to tempt Mother Nature to turn your water heater into a frozen fountain?
 Or are you prepared to drain the collector seasonally?
 If not, this system is not recommended for climates that freeze regularly.

 Separate Collector & Storage